pablodecm/phd_thesis/src/104_chapter_4.md

 application of neural networks to sequences that vary in length between observations.
-Both convolutional and recurrent layers are used in the neural network model for jet flavour-tagging described in [Equation @sec:deepjet].
+Both convolutional and recurrent layers are used in the neural network model for jet flavour-tagging described in [Section @sec:deepjet].
 Other differentiable neural network components have also been developed to deal with permutation invariant sets [@zaheer2017deep] or graphs [@henrion2017neural] as input data structures, which could have promising applications